Bathrooms

 Pre-Pasted Papers

-An activator is recommended for most pre-pasted
+An activator works better for most pre-pasted papers.
+Some papers

-papers.
-Some papers curl up violently as soon as you get them
+curl up violently as soon as you get them wet and never seem to

-wet and never seem to "relax".
-These papers seldom lay
+"relax".
+These papers seldom lay down obediently at

-down obediently at the seams.
-If you encounter this phenomenon,
+the seams.
+If you encounter this phenomenon, Do NOT reach for

-Do NOT reach for the seam adhesive!
-Thin down heavy duty clear
+the seam adhesive!
+Using water, thin down heavy duty clear strippable

-adhesive thinned to the consistency of thick waffle batter.
-Allow
+adhesive (like Roman 880) about the consistency of waffle batter.

-the walls to dry.
+& allow to dry.
 This should make even the most stubborn pre-pasted

 paper lay down flat at the seams.